Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.3.md

 <a name="deploy-manifests"></a>
 ## Deploy Manifests

-1. Before deploying the manifests, the `cray-product-catalog` role in kubernetes needs to be updated.
+1. Before deploying the manifests, the `cray-product-catalog` role in Kubernetes needs to be updated.

-    1. Display the role before changing it:
+    a.
+Display the role before changing it:

         ```bash
         ncn-m001# kubectl get role -n services cray-product-catalog -o json| jq '.rules[0]'